 Volunteering is a fantastic way to get involved in the local community, meet new people, and make a positive impact.
 Look for volunteer opportunities through your university or regional organisations.

-Many universities, such as the University of Birmingham, have volunteer centres that connect students with local charities and community projects.
+Example: Many universities, such as the University of Birmingham, have volunteer centres that connect students with local charities and community projects.
 Volunteering at a local food bank or participating in environmental cleanup projects can help you build connections and feel more integrated into the local community.

 5. Live with Local Students